Uuvana-Studios/longvinter-docker-server/README.md

   CFG_GAME_PORT: "7777"
   CFG_QUERY_PORT: "27016"
 ```

-**NOTE: Even though changing the ports is possible, it is currently not supported by the game!**

 ## Starting the container
 When the setup and configuration is done, the container is ready to be started.
 Open the command line and navigate to the directory (using the `cd` command) that contains the `Dockerfile`, `docker-compose.yaml` and `run.sh` files.